Huskyeder/stackato-doc/user/deploy/app-logs.rst

 .. note::

-  If the service at the recieving end of the drain goes offline or becomes disconnected, Stackato will retry the connection at increasing intervals.
+  If the service at the receiving end of the drain goes offline or becomes disconnected, Stackato will retry the connection at increasing intervals.